Macro Social Work Initiatives

 Macro Fellows

 The Macro Fellows launched in August 2024 with a group of dedicated alumni and faculty to provide strategic vision for advancing macro practice at VCU.
-In academic year 2025-2026, the school plans to double the fellowship with the addition of Macro Apprentices.

 Meet the Fellows